micmejia/bible-dump/NKJV/Leviticus/Lev 5.md

 Then he shall bring it to the priest, and the priest shall take his handful of it as a memorial portion, and burn _it_ on the altar according to the offerings made by fire to the Lord.
 It _is_ a sin offering.

 ###### 13
-The priest shall make atonement for him, [^d]for his sin that he has committed in any of these matters; and it shall be forgiven him. _The rest_ shall be the priest's as a grain offering.' " ## Offerings with Restitution
+The priest shall make atonement for him, for his sin that he has committed in any of these matters; and it shall be forgiven him. _The rest_ shall be the priest's as a grain offering.' " ## Offerings with Restitution

 ###### 14
 Then the Lord spoke to Moses, saying: